RonaldAllanRivera/traderai.live/README.md

     - Geo/Phone: enable worldwide auto country code & flag, or force a Priority Country (locks flag/dial and hides country dropdown).
   - Route `POST /leads` is rate-limited to `20/min` to mitigate abuse.

+- Public UX tweaks
+  - Homepage CTA title "Discover The Platform!" now links to the configured Redirect URL when auto‑login is disabled (Admin → System → Lead Capture → redirect_url_when_auto_login_disabled).
+Falls back to `/redirect` if empty.
+  - Header language block shows "EN" with a simple dropdown containing “English” that links back to the homepage.

 - Admin (Filament 4)
   - Leads: list with search, status badge/filter, and CSV export.
   - Users: list/create/edit with `is_admin` toggle and optional password update.